Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 [user flag redacted]
 ```

-In this case, we can also see `hfs.exe`, which is the application being run by the `Kostas` user.
+In this case, we can also see `hfs.exe`, which is the application being run by the `kostas` user.
 This helps explain why our shell has landed in a standard user context rather than an IIS service account.
-I suspect this was a deliberate choice by the creator, as landing directly as `IIS APPPOOL\DefaultAppPool` on Windows Server 2012 R2 could have made the next stage considerably easier for an attacker looking to gain full administrative access.
+We suspect this was a deliberate choice by the creator, as landing directly as `IIS APPPOOL\DefaultAppPool` on Windows Server 2012 R2 could have made the next stage considerably easier for an attacker looking to gain full administrative access.

 As an IIS service account, a shell running in this context would typically inherit **`SeImpersonatePrivilege`**, which can provide a relatively straightforward route towards privilege escalation.
 On Build 9600, which we'll identify in the next section, this privilege can potentially be abused using tools such as **Juicy Potato**.
 Instead, we're currently sitting in the `Kostas` user context, meaning we'll need to do some more digging to find our route towards `SYSTEM`.